open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

 There's a fair amount going on here.
-First you are creating an console exporter that will export to a file.
-With the exporter ready, it can be registered in a new `TracerProvider`.
+First you are creating a console exporter that will export to a file.
+You are then registering the exporter with a new `TracerProvider`.
 This is done with a `BatchSpanProcessor` when it is passed to the `trace.WithBatcher` option.
 Batching data is a good practice and will help not overload systems downstream.
 Finally, with the `TracerProvider` created, you are deferring a function to flush and stop it, and registering it as the global OpenTelemetry `TracerProvider`.

 Do you remember in the previous instrumentation section when we used the global `TracerProvider` to get a `Tracer`?
 This last step, registering the `TracerProvider` globally, is what will connect that instrumentation's `Tracer` with this `TracerProvider`.
 This pattern, using a global `TracerProvider`, is convenient, but not always appropriate. `TracerProvider`s can be explicitly passed to instrumentation or inferred from a context that contains a span.
 For this simple example using a global provider makes sense, but for more complex or distributed codebases these other ways of passing `TracerProvider`s may make more sense.

 # Putting It All Together

-You should have a working application that produces trace telemetry data!
+You should now have a working application that produces trace telemetry data!
 Give it a try.

 ```sh
 $ go run .